garylirocks/quickrefs/azure-active-directory.markdown

   - Support dynamic membership rules
   - No nesting
 - A unit is a scope for Azure AD role assignment
-  - You only get permissions over direct members in the unit, not users in a group, you need to add them explicitly to the unit
+  - You only get permissions over direct members in the unit, not users in a group, you need to **add them explicitly** to the unit
+  - For groups in a unit, you can change group name or membership
 - Only a subset AAD roles can be assigned:
   - User administrator
   - Groups administrator